 Statement by Mr Ulf Zumkley, Chairman of the OECD Steel Committee

-At its 87th session on 26-27 September 2019, the OECD Steel Committee held in-depth discussions on challenges facing the global steel industry and policy approaches to encourage adjustment and ensure a level playing field in the sector.
-Key issues of discussion included global and regional steel market conditions and future outlook, steel trade policy developments, steelmaking capacity investments and trends in excess capacity, and policies to encourage restructuring and better market functioning in the steel industry.
-The Committee also discussed ways to enhance its ongoing work on mergers and acquisitions, barriers to exit and state enterprises in the steel sector, and agreed on the next steps of its subsidies work.
+At its 88th session held virtually on 24-25 and 28-29 September 2020, the OECD Steel Committee held in-depth discussions on the global steel market situation and outlook, challenges facing the global steel industry including market-distorting government interventions, growing excess capacity, and increasing trade tensions, and policy approaches to ensure a level playing field in the sector.
+Specific topics discussed included the impact of COVID-19 on global and regional steel markets, steel trade policy developments, and steelmaking capacity trends.
+The Committee also discussed the findings of its work including on state-owned enterprises, mergers and acquisitions, the changing characteristics of steel firms, and market distorting subsidies in the steel sector.

 Delegates of the Steel Committee: